kitschpatrol/tldraw-cli/readme.md

 ## Implementation notes

 Due to the current implementation of tldraw, export depends on functionality provided by a web browser.
-So, behind the scenes, this app fires up a local web server with an instance of tldraw, then loads a `.tldr` and invokes the export download via [Puppeteer](https://pptr.dev).
+So, behind the scenes, this app serves a local instance of tldraw, then loads a `.tldr` and invokes the export download via [Puppeteer](https://pptr.dev).

 The tldraw instance is built with vite, the cli app is built with esbuild.